With WorldShare Interlibrary Loan, you can:

 Order the custom version of Article Exchange.

-Article sharing supported by the WorldCat knowledge base simplifies the way your library shares electronic resources such as journal articles and e-books.
+Article sharing supported by the WorldCat knowledge base simplifies the way your library shares electronic resources, such as journal articles and e-books.
 Lending libraries receive loan requests with direct links to articles they own and are licensed to supply.
 ILL staff can quickly retrieve needed items without manually consulting multiple sites to determine item location.
-As with physical materials, you can also set up profiles that set criteria to determine if requests are manually processed or automatically sent to an eligible lender, and whether requests can be made for items your library already owns.
+As with physical materials, you can also set up profiles that set criteria to determine whether requests are manually processed or automatically sent to an eligible lender and whether requests can be made for items your library already owns.